"alterInput"

 The "sourcePayloadFormat"

-property is an optional string that defines the variant type format of the "source_payload"
+property is an optional string that specifies the expected data type of the MQTT payload.
+When omitted or set to null

 , it defaults to "binary"